If the River Was Whiskey

 If the River Was Whiskey is the sixth studio album by American rock band Spin Doctors.
 The album was released on April 30, 2013, by Ruf Records.

 The track "About a Train" first appeared on the band's 1996 album You've Got to Believe in Something.
+It was also the last album to feature original bassist Mark White, who was fired for refusing to receive the COVID-19 vaccine.